raymri/Job-Market-Analysis/README.md

 However, salary expectations and skill requirements vary widely depending on tools, experience, and company type.
 This project dives deep into those patterns, aiming to answer key questions such as:

+1. What are the high demand jobs in Indian market?
-1. Which tools and technologies are most in-demand for Data Analyst roles?
+2. Which tools and technologies are most in-demand for Data Analyst roles?

-2. How do salaries fluctuate month-to-month?
+3. How do salaries fluctuate month-to-month?

-3. Which skills provide the best return on learning investment?
+4. Which skills provide the best return on learning investment?
+5. Most hiring companies in India?
+6. Salary distribution of Data jobs in India

 # Tools I Used